 Welcome to my guide to self-publishing.
-Over the coming weeks and months you’ll find everything you need to know about indie publishing, with loads of resources, blog posts, and advice.
-Every few weeks I’ll add another step in the process, and I’ll answer any questions about self-publishing in the comments section below.
-Don’t forget to check out the links at the end for more posts of interest.
+Here you’ll find everything you need to know about indie publishing, with loads of resources, blog posts, and advice.
+Every few months I’ll add another step in the process, and don’t forget to check out the links at the end for more posts of interest.

 Step 1: Write a great book